Emmettlsc/context-free-grammar-parser/README.md

 ## Project

 A simple parser generator written in OCaml.
-An look into functional programming a algorithm design.
+A look into functional programming and algorithm design.